Fun Travels Across the United States

 ROUND ROCK

-There's lots to do in Round Rock, Texas -- from sports to sightseeing to just plain rest and relaxation.
+There's lots to do in Round Rock -- from sports to sightseeing to just plain rest and relaxation.
 If you're into sports, there are stadiums, fields, tracks, gyms, courses, courts, etc.

 Old Settlers Park -